jbsparks/katacode/hpc-container-training-scenario/intro.md

 In this scenario, you will run a Jupyter Notebook in a Docker Container.

-The underlying Docker Container Image is jupyter/scipy-notebook.
-It contains these contents:
+The underlying Ubuntu Container Image.
+It contains the following contents:
 * Minimally-functional Jupyter Notebook server (e.g., no pandoc for saving notebooks as PDFs)
 * Miniconda Python 3.x in /opt/conda
 * Pandoc and TeX Live for notebook document conversion